sritasngh/gsoc-blog/content/week-3.1.md

 <li> Start implementing copyright, email and urls scanning for scancode toolkit.
 <li> Optimisation related to showing percentage match for a license is required.
 Scancode have a plugin --license-score INTEGER for this purpose.
 <ul>
-<li> show only those licenses above a certain threshhold value.
+<li> show only those licenses above a certain threshold value.
 </ul>
 <li> Change detector type to 4.
-<li> Gaurav Solved queries related to various fiels present in fossology database.
+<li> Gaurav Solved queries related to various fields present in fossology database.
 </ul>
 <h2> Conclusion and Upcoming Plans </h2>
 <ul>